tomjaguarpaw/trainings/lynda/communication-foundations.md

 4. Clarify pain and gain

-5. Initiate repiprocation or exchange
+5. Initiate reciprocation or exchange

 6. Create a sense of urgency